 The festival’s motto is Investigate, Participate, Celebrate, and the public can do that by watching demonstrations, trying out skills, and seeing others, from the young to the old, show off what they are learning.

-Attractive free festival programmes are widely distributed and will be available from late March from all library branches, shops and all the organisations involved.
-The full programme also appears on-line here.
+Attractive free festival programmes are widely distributed and will be available from March 9 from library branches, all the organisations involved, shops etc. The full programme also appears on-line here.

 The festival is organised by the Learning Forum, set up under the Cork City Development Board to address the key theme of Cork as a City of Learning.

-It is supported financially by Cork City Council, the City of Cork VEC, FETAC (Further Education & Training Awards Council), the NAPD (National Association of Principals & Deputy Principals), HEA (Higher Education Authority), Ballyphehane Credit Union, O’Callaghan Properties, CIT, UCC, Blacknight Solutions, and City Councillors Brian Bermingham, John Kelleher, Lorraine Kingston.
+The festival is supported financially by Cork City Council, the City of Cork VEC, the NAPD (National Association of Principals & Deputy Principals), Higher Education Authority (HEA), Ballyphehane Credit Union, O’Callaghan Properties, Cork Institute of Technology (CIT), Blacknight Solutions, Ernst & Young & City Councillors Brian Bermingham, Catherine Clancy, John Kelleher, Lorraine Kingston & Mary Shields.

 Its media partners are The Evening Echo & 96FM.
-It is twinned with Féile an Phobail in Belfast and Hume Global Learning Village in Melbourne, Australia.
+It is twinned with Féile an Phobail in Belfast.

 For further information please contact: Tina Neylon, Festival Co-Ordinator